YifanIvanZhi/comp0034-week9/activities/3-browser-testing.md

     """
     GIVEN a live_server with the iris predictor app WHEN the url for the homepage is entered
-    THEN the page title should equal "Iris Home"
+    WHEN the menu link for the register is clicked THEN the current url should be that for the register page
     """
 ```